-- 24 animatronic animals are featured in Country Bear Jamboree.
+- 24 animatronic animals feature in Country Bear Jamboree.

 - During a 2012 refurb, Country Bear Jamboree was shortened from 16 minutes to 11 minutes, and two songs, “Fractured Folk Song” and “Pretty Little Devilish Mary,” were cut.

-- Country Bear Jamboree was one of the last theme park attractions afforded Walt Disney’s personal touch, though he did not intend it to be a theme park attraction.
-The concept was originally planned as an entertainment option for Mineral King, an aborted California ski resort project considered by Disney in the early 1960s.
+- Country Bear Jamboree was one of the last theme park attractions with Walt Disney’s personal touch, though he did not intend it to be a theme park attraction.
+The originally concept planned as an entertainment option for Mineral King, an aborted California ski resort project considered by Disney in the early 1960s.

 - The original version of Country Bear Jamboree was preempted by a new version of the show, “Country Bear Vacation Hoedown,” from 1986-1992.

 - Country Bear Jamboree was the first attraction to debut at the Magic Kingdom before it premiered at Disneyland.
-Country Bear Jamboree operated in California from March 1972 through September 2001, when it was replaced by “The Many Adventures of Winnie the Pooh.”
-From 1986 until its closing, the Disneyland version of Country Bear Jamboree permanently changed to the Hoedown version and was called “Country Bear Playhouse.”
+It operated in California from March 1972 through September 2001, when “The Many Adventures of Winnie the Pooh” replaced it.
+From 1986 until its closing, the Disneyland version permanently changed to the Hoedown version called “Country Bear Playhouse.”